the-events-calendar/event-tickets/readme.txt

 = [4.4.1] TBD =

-* Tweak - Improvements to the Front End UX Tickets RSVP Styles [72036]
+* Tweak - Improvements to the Front End UX Tickets RSVP Styles.
+[72036]
+* Bug - Fix Content being cut off on check in screen on iphone, other tweaks to mobile views.
+[70771]

 = [4.4.0.1] 2017-01-09 =